 Accessibility for Ontarians with Disabilities Act (AODA) Compliance

-The Accessibility for Ontarians with Disabilities Act (AODA) was enacted in 2005 and is a Canadian provincial law designed to improve access for Ontarians with disabilities.
-Building on earlier web accessibility laws, the AODA sets high standards to achieve its goal of an accessible Ontario, including specific mandates for making websites, web content, and web-based applications accessible for individuals with disabilities.
+For organizations based in Ontario, accessibility is the law.
+That’s thanks to the Accessibility for Ontarians with Disabilities Act (AODA), which was enacted in 2005 to improve access for Ontarians with disabilities.
+The Canadian provincial law sets high standards to achieve its goal of an accessible Ontario, including specific accessibility requirements for websites, web content, and web-based applications.

-• The AODA requires that public web content created after 2012—including, but not limited to, websites, applications, and digital documents—must meet the technical requirements of the Web Content Accessibility Guidelines (WCAG) 2.0 (more on WCAG below).
+- The AODA requires that public web content created after 2012—including, but not limited to, websites, applications, and digital documents—meet the technical requirements of the Web Content Accessibility Guidelines (WCAG) 2.0.

-• The deadline for public sector organizations of any size and private organizations with 50 or more employees to ensure their public-facing web content meets WCAG 2.0 Level AA success criteria was January 1, 2021.
+- The deadline for public-sector organizations of any size and private-sector organizations with 50 or more employees to ensure their public-facing web content meets WCAG 2.0 Level AA success criteria was January 1, 2021.

-• All businesses and nonprofits with 20 or more employees were required to file an accessibility compliance report with the Government of Ontario, confirming compliance with AODA requirements, by June 30, 2021.
+- All businesses and nonprofits with 20 or more employees were required to file an accessibility compliance report with the Government of Ontario, confirming compliance with AODA requirements.
+The most recent deadline to file this report was December 31, 2023.
+The next deadline will be December 31, 2026.

 WCAG: The standard for AODA compliance